Robin-Sch/crypto-portfolio-calculator/README.md

 Rename `.env.example` to `.env`, and fill in the secrets.

-You can put an empty array (`[]`) for the wallets and it will skip that.

 Use `INTERESTING_COINS` to change the coins you want to get the current price of (coingecko id's).

 Change `FIAT` to something like `usd`, `eur`, `gbp` etc. to change the currency.

 You can leave out `ETH_API_KEY` and `BNB_API_KEY`.
 If you hit rate limits, use [etherscan](https://etherscan.io/) and [bscscan](https://bscscan.com/) to get the key(s).

-If you're mining on [moneroocean](https://moneroocean.stream/), you can fill in `MONEROOCEAN_WALLETS` and it will automatically calculate the total amount you've mined.

 Run `npm i` to install the dependencies.

 ## Usage

 Run `npm start` to start.

+After starting for the first time, you need to add your Bitcoin, Ethereum of Binance coin wallet(s).
+Moneroocean wallets are Monero wallets which are mining on [moneroocean](https://moneroocean.stream/).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.